-The scale for measuring emotional response refers to Meyer's (1993).
-Meyer, Allen, and Smith (1993) developed measurement scales from three dimensions[39].
-The scale of organizational commitment is often used to study employee attitudes toward the organization (Shore, 1995) and affective commitment to work (Meyer, 1993).
-This paper refers to the scale of emotional commitment developed by Meyer, Allen (1993) and adapts it to obtain our emotional response scale.
-Our scale include three items, such as My company gives me a strong sense of belonging.
+The scale for measuring emotional response refers to.
+Meyer, developed measurement scales from three dimensions [39].
+The scale of organizational commitment is often used to study employee attitudes toward the organization () and affective commitment to work (.
+This paper refers to the scale of emotional commitment developed by and adapts it to obtain our emotional response scale.
+Our scale includes three items, such as My Company gives me a strong sense of belonging.